 Bullying is NOT a relationship issue or a conflict that both parties have contributed to in some way.
 It is entirely an issue of inappropriate workplace behaviour.

-Tough managers are fair, just, strong and results driven – not control driven.
+Tough managers are fair, just, strong and results-driven – not control-driven.

-Bullying is not “tough” management; it is illegitimate behaviour, unrelated to accomplishing productive work, undermines legitimate business interests when bullies’ personal agendas take precedence over work itself.
+Bullying is not “tough” management; it is illegitimate behaviour, unrelated to accomplishing productive work, and undermines legitimate business interests when bullies’ personal agendas take precedence over work itself.

 Understand the Stages of the Process

 No two cases are alike, but bullying typically proceeds from subtle, informal techniques of humiliation and exclusion to overt and formal measures.
 Five stages are commonly

 2. Petty harassment: making the target’s life difficult.